ashfurrow/blog/source/blog/2017-01-14-naming-things-in-swift.html.markdown

 ### Dangerous Names Should be Longer

+Some functions should be long because of what they _do_.
+Dangerous functions should be long, while boring ones should be shorter.
 This is a function that's _too_ long.

 ```swift
 extension Downloader {